-To avail these features in SBI Yono Quick Pay service, you must have BHIM UPI ID in SBI.
-If you want to learn more about what is UPI ID, how to create UPI ID and UPI PIN, then you can read the article published in this blog.
+To avail of these features in the SBI Yono Quick Pay service, you must have BHIM UPI ID in SBI.
+If you want to learn more about UPI ID, Create UPI ID and UPI PIN, you can read the article published in this blog.

 To get these facilities, you have to enable biometric, which allows you to have Yono access.
-If you want to know, that how to enable/disable UPI service in the Yono app, read here.
+If you want to know how to enable/disable UPI service in the Yono app, read here.

-So here, to take advantage of these services in SBI Yono app, your device must have a fingerprint sensor, and it should be activated in your phone.
+Here, to take advantage of these services in the SBI Yono, your device must have a fingerprint sensor, and it should be activated on your phone.